fdekeers/mozart-container/README.md

 the Oz development environment, [Mozart 1.4.0](http://mozart2.org/mozart-v1/), inside a Docker container.

-The 1.4.0 version of Mozart proposes the most functionality, but its maintenance has been stopped, and it only exists as a 32-bit program.
+The 1.4.0 version of Mozart provides the most functionality, but its maintenance has been stopped, and it only exists as a 32-bit program.
 To overcome this, and allow it to run on the widest range of platforms,